Bulletin #2172, Raspberry and Blackberry Varieties for Maine

 Blackberries, thorny (erect)

 Erect blackberries have tall, rugged canes with prominent thorns.
-Although the fruit are somewhat sweeter than thornless blackberries, the plants give similar yields and are equally sensitive to low temperatures.
-They are not recommended for commercial production in Maine.
-Virus infections are common in blackberries and may cause poor winter survival, and sterility, resulting in no fruit.
+They are sensitive to low temperatures (-10° or colder) and are therefore not recommended for commercial production in Maine.
+Virus infections are common in blackberries and may cause poor winter survival and sterility, resulting in no fruit.

 Illini: From Illinois.
-Hardy, very thorny blackberry with large, attractive fruit.
+Hardy blackberry with large, attractive fruit.
+Thick, erect canes with lots of large thorns.
 Not as flavorful as ‘Darrow,’ but more productive.

-Fort Kent King: Propagated from an established population in northern Maine.
+Nelson: Propagated from an established population in northern Maine.
 Considered very hardy.
-Canes are somewhat arching and thorny.
-Plants spread vigorously.
+Erect, thorny canes, best supported with stakes or trellis.
 Fruit are small to medium-sized with fair flavor.
 Not widely available.

 Information in this publication is provided purely for educational purposes.
 No responsibility is assumed for any problems associated with the use of products or services mentioned.
 No endorsement of products or companies is intended, nor is criticism of unnamed products or companies implied.